 If there’s one thing that needs improvement in my mommy-ing , it’s to enjoy doing crafts with the kids.
 As the kid’s homeschool teacher I do different crafts with them, but truth be told, I don’t enjoy it that much.
 In fact, if given a choice, I always pick the least messy craft.
-Doing crafts really brings joy to the kids, but I get frustrated with them mess.
+Doing crafts really brings joy to the kids, but I get frustrated with the mess.
 I mean, the house is messy enough without getting out the glue and the yarn, the paint and the play-doh, you know?
 I’ve needed help and there have been a couple of books that have been helpful:

-- Global Art: Activities, Projects, and Inventions from Around the World.
+• Global Art: Activities, Projects, and Inventions from Around the World.
 We’ve been using this as part of our curriculum this year.
 We’re currently studying Central America so I’ve been able to pick out different crafts from that region of the world.

-- Green Crafts for Children.
+• Green Crafts for Children.
 This one had a lot of basic ideas – lots of stuff that I’ve seen online.
 But it was inspiring enough for me to make pom poms with the boys and little cork animals.
 It’s a nice one for the kids to look through and pick an activity out of.
 My only complaint is that many of the crafts are aimed toward girls.

-- Drawing With Children.
+• Drawing With Children.
 While this may not be crafting necessarily, I had to mention this book.
 I love this approach to drawing.
 It’s concepts are simple enough for the kids to understand but foundational to drawing.
 Not being an artist myself, I’ve learned a lot using this book.

 So let’s get on to the latest craft the boys and I did together.
 It wasn’t too messy and was lots of fun.
 Crayon cars.